Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Discussion

 \section{Discussion}

 The main contributions of this paper have been the novel probabilistic insights provided for the ZANIM and ZANIDM distributions, which are suitable for addressing zero-inflation in count-compositional data.
-We provided a probabilistic characterisation of ZANIDM, which was first proposed by \citet{Koslovsky2023}, and introduced the more parsimonious ZANIM.
+We provided a proper probabilistic characterisation of the ZANIDM distribution, first introduced by \citet{Koslovsky2023}, and developed the more parsimonious ZANIM distribution.
 We demonstrated that both distributions belong to a unifying framework and can be represented as finite mixtures.
 We derived their key properties, including moments and the corresponding marginal distributions.
 We showed that the distributions can accommodate overdispersion and positive correlations, which can be attributed to their mixture structure and zero-inflation properties.

 We subsequently developed Bayesian inference frameworks for both distributions.
 Specifically, for ZANIDM, we showed through simulation studies that our collapsed Gibbs sampling approach for updating the latent parameters is more efficient than the algorithm of \citet{Koslovsky2023}.
-Our extensive simulations also showed that both distributions are effective when data exhibit zero-inflation across multiple categories.
-It is worth noting that if exclusively non-zero counts are observed in one or more categories, or if contextual information gives sufficient reason to believe that the observed zeros for a given $Y_j$ are not structural in nature, we can simplify the distributions by removing the corresponding zero-inflation parameters $\zeta_j$ from the model.
+Our extensive simulations and our application to a human gut microbiome dataset also showed that both distributions are effective when data exhibit zero-inflation across multiple categories.
+It is worth noting that if exclusively non-zero counts are observed in one or more categories, or if contextual information gives sufficient reason to believe that the observed zeros for a given $Y_j$ are not structural in nature, it is possible to simplify the distributions by removing the corresponding zero-inflation parameters $\zeta_j$ from the model.

 Our unifying framework that characterises both distributions as finite mixtures can be extended to incorporate other component distributions suitable for modelling count-compositional data, e.g., the Conway-Maxwell-multinomial distribution \citep{Kadane2018,Morris2020}.
-In doing so, novel zero-\&-$N$-inflated counterparts for such distributions could be developed, though inference would remain a challenge.
-Compositional distributions that handle proportions, such as the Dirichlet distribution, could also be extended in a similar fashion.
+In doing so, novel zero-and-$N$-inflated counterparts for such distributions could be developed, and theoretical insights similar to those for the ZANIM and ZANIDM distributions could be provided, though inference would remain a challenge.
+It is also of interest to extend our framework to incorporate compositional component distributions which handle proportions, such as the Dirichlet distribution, for settings where information is available on relative abundances rather than raw counts.